GS90/addFC/README.md

 8. Information about selected elements
 9. Exploded view
 10. Creating a pipe by points
+11. Isolate selected objects (beta)
-11. Documentation, help and examples
+12. Documentation, help and examples

 ### Documentation